Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Feta cheese is a fresh cheese usually prepared from sheep or goat's milk.
 It is a white cheese that doesn't have a very long shelf life—approximately seven days refrigerated.
 Feta cheese can be used for salads, pasta, and everyday sandwiches.

-On the other hand, we have blue cheese, an aged cheese with a particular stingy taste.
-It is made with cow's milk, and Penicillium roqueforti fungus is added upon.
+On the other hand, we have blue cheese, an aged cheese with a particularly stingy taste.
+It is made with cow's milk, and Penicillium roqueforti fungus is added.
 Blue cheese is mainly used on charcuterie boards with wine.
 It is a more refined cheese.
-Blue cheese has a longer shelf life, it can stay up to 4 weeks refrigerated.
+Blue cheese has a longer shelf life; it can stay up to four weeks refrigerated.

 Article author photo Jack Yacoubian